 Working with suppliers & farmers to manage water use

-Water scarcity impacts farmers across our supply chain but with the right support, they can cut water use, boost yields and adapt to climate change.
+Water scarcity impacts farmers across our supply chain.
+But with the right support, they can cut water use, boost yields and adapt to the changing climate.

 Why a changing climate is bad news for farming